ybae45/chopchop-yoonseo-analytics/report/analysis_report.md

 The model was chosen for its interpretability and ability to explain feature-level impact on retention.

+## Model Evaluation

+Model performance was evaluated using ROC AUC in addition to accuracy, as the retention outcome is moderately imbalanced.
+ROC AUC provides a more robust measure of ranking performance across thresholds.

 ## Interpretation

 The results suggest that overall engagement is the strongest driver of short-term retention.
 Feature usage alone is not sufficient; how and when users interact with features likely matters more than binary usage indicators.